 Definition: An instruction or rule a person uses for actions or decisions.
 Each personal rule was created over the course of their lifetime.
 Can develop from values, superstition, discrimination.
-See page 73 for more depth.
-(Also called "guiding principle.")
+(Also called a "guiding principle.")

 13. Pull-tab:

 Image: A can of soda decorated with crystal balls, hearts, and compass stars, with a hand opening the pull tab at the top.